Management of the RTT grant

 The Race To the Top – Early Learning Challenge (RTT-ELC) Leadership team meets monthly with the project officers from the US Department of Education and the US Department of Health & Human Services and progress is reported in an online project management database known as GRADS360.
-In this way both the Federal and State leadership team know what’s going on with the grant at any time and can make needed changes to keep the work on track.
 Other reporting includes: budget and expenditures made on the grant; monitoring of contractors and sub-contractors (see plan below); and progress reports for each of the projects.

 NM RTT-ELC Ongoing Monitoring Plan »

 The RTT-ELC grant is jointly managed by three state agencies – the Public Education Department, Children Youth & Families Department and the Department of Health.
 Each state agency is represented at the various levels of the governance structure:

 - Executive Leadership team – strategic and cross agency decisions.
 This team also acts as the data Governance Council in order to make decisions related to the data project